SanviSK/SCT_WD_3/README.md

 Qurious 🧠 is a **web-based multiple-choice quiz application** built with **HTML, CSS, and JavaScript**.
 It allows users to **sign up, log in, choose quiz categories, answer questions, and track scores on a leaderboard**.
-This project was developed as part of a **third-year Computer Science Engineering course** focused on **mobile & web application development**.

 ---